THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 7. Further information required to carry out requests

-In some cases, it will be necessary to obtain additional information from you, such as in order to carry out your request for a transfer or allocation of benefits.
+In some cases, it will be necessary to obtain additional information from you, for example in order to carry out your request for a transfer or allocation of benefits.
 We will notify you when your information is required for this purpose.

 8. Status of this privacy notice